Jeevithha/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Get the list of values from the user

 ### Step 2:
+Get the values from the user for the numberof rotation

 ### Step 3:
-Get the value from the user for the number of rotation
+declare a function starting with a keyword "def"

 ### Step 4:
-Using the slicing concept rotate the list
+within the function print the output statement

 ### Step 5:
+using slicing concept rotate the list

 ### Step 6:
+display the output

 ## Program:
 ```
 #Program to circulate N values.